rucio/rucio/doc/source/client_howto.rst

     - delete a dataset from DDM catalog
     - Remove files from a dataset
         Joaquin
-    - Create a dataset from files already in other datasets Wen
     - Verify local files with registered attributes Joaquin
     - More advanced uses